Using Zeus with MinGW C/C++

 The steps below describe how to get the MinGW C/C++ compiler up and running on Windows.

-b.
-To install the selected packages, use the Installation, Apply Changes menu and hit the Apply button in the resulting dialog as shown below: Step 3) When running the installation using the wizard take note of the install folder used.
+Step 5) When running the installation using the wizard take note of the install folder used.
 Lets assume the install folder used as shown below:Step 3) Once the installation is complete use the Windows Control Panel to open up the System icon and use the Environment Variables button found in the Advanced system settings link to add this bin installation folder to the PATH environment variable.

-IMPORTANT: Take extreme care when editing this PATH environment variable.
+IMPORTANT: Take care when editing this PATH environment variable.
 Only add to it.
 Never delete from it.
 More details about the PATH can be found here: http://www.zeusedit.com/phpBB3/viewtopic.php?f=5&t=6176

-For the installation folder noted earlier, this bin folder will need to be added to the PATH:If the installation folder used had been this:
+For the installation folder noted earlier, this bin folder will need to be added to the PATH:To check that PATH value is correct, check the bin folder exists and that it contains both the C++ compiler (g++.exe ) and the C compiler (gcc.exe) files.

 In the steps that follow it is assumed the GNU C++ compiler is being used, but if the GNU C compiler is required, just replace the g++.exe command with the gcc.exe command.